 Change Isosurface Value to 60 m/s.

-Change the default World Coastlines map color to RGB 0-153-204 and the default World Political Boundaries map color to RGB 0-255-255.
-This is done by going to the Default Background Maps, select the color square next to your desired map and navigating to the RGB tab.
+Change the default World Coastlines map color to RGB 0-153-204 and the default World Political Boundaries map color to RGB 0-255-25: Use the Default Background Maps Layer Controls.
+Double-click the color square to the right of the desired map.
+The Set Map Linee Color chooser appears.
+Select the RGB tab.
+Enter the values Red: 0, Green: 255, Blue: 25.

 Start the loop and turn on the Auto-Rotate View option (View -> Viewpoint -> Auto-Rotate View from the Main Display).
 Use the Zooming and Panning controls to observe the data from different views.
 (Depending on preference, it might help to turn the Auto-Rotate View option off.)

-Turn the looping on and make sure the Auto-Rotate View option is on.
+Click the play button on the animation toolbar and verify that the Auto-Rotate View option is on.

 Capture a movie of the rotating globe by selecting View -> Capture -> Movie… in the Main Display.